abhishektalwar/Vending-Machine/README.md

 3. Assume initial menu of {'CandyBar':200, ‘Chips’:150, ‘Soda’:100}
 4. Assume people can pay with standard Canadian currency

 In order to run the program on your machine, Python 3.7 or later needs to be installed.
-Once the repository is downloaded from Github, the code can be run using the main.py file.
+Once the Vending-Machine repository is downloaded from Github, the code can be run using the main.py file.